 We think that when people have opportunities to take responsibility, be respected, have their feelings and frustrated attended to, then they can learn effectively.
 Instead of using punishment or extrinsic reward systems, we use non-aversive strategies, understanding why a young person is behaving in challenging ways and teaching them more appropriate ways to meet their needs.

-The Enablement Model is a teaching approach which develops all aspects of a student’s character, rather than just focussing on the academic.
+Our teaching approach develops all aspects of a student’s character, rather than just focusing on the academic.
 Often students are unmotivated and disaffected because the curriculum does not address the fundamental needs that must be met before effective learning can take place.
 We look at each aspect of a young person’s character and use techniques to ensure that they are fulfilled as far as possible.